SeregaChit/rstree/README.md

 > **A [Nerd Font](https://www.nerdfonts.com/) must be installed and set as your terminal font.**
 >
 > Without one, the icons will not render correctly.
-Recommended: [JetBrainsMono Nerd Font](https://www.nerdfonts.com/font-downloads).
+Recommended: [BlexMono Nerd Font](https://www.nerdfonts.com/font-downloads).

 ---